kasiahayden/codepath-assignments/SimpleTwitterClient/README.md

 ..* [x] Optional: Links in tweets are clickable and will launch the web browser (see autolink)
 * [] User can compose a new tweet
-..* [x] User can click a “Compose” icon in the Action Bar on the top right ..* [] User can then enter a new tweet and post this to twitter ..* [] User is taken back to home timeline with new tweet visible in timeline ..* [] Optional: User can see a counter with total number of characters left for tweet
+..* [x] User can click a “Compose” icon in the Action Bar on the top right ..* [x] User can then enter a new tweet and post this to twitter ..* [] User is taken back to home timeline with new tweet visible in timeline ..* [x] Optional: User can see a counter with total number of characters left for tweet ..* [x] Extra: Character count color changes to yellow with <10 characters left to use, to red with no chars left to use ..* [x] Extra: Tweet button is disabled on too many or few charaters.